 • Find excuses why they can’t….
 For every good suggestion you give a Miseralite that would make his life happier, he will give you 5 reasons why it won’t.

 • Communicate via sarcasm.
 Sarcasm is flexible derision.
-Say you give someone a verbal jab and the person tells you he is insulted, you can bend your surly comment into joke.
+For example, if you give someone a verbal jab and the person tells you he is insulted, you can bend your surly comment into joke.
+You can tell him you were joking, but he won’t think it is amusing.
 Sarcasm has an undercurrent of contempt and disrespect.

 • View life in terms of fairness and are quick to voice what they think is unfair.
 Life is unfair, period.
 We complain about unfairness when we aren’t getting what we want or think we should have.